 Spring is the season when New England literally springs back to life.
-Days grow longer, temperatures warm and April showers reliably bring May flowers.
+Days grow longer, temperatures warm, and April showers reliably bring May flowers.
 Spring is also a relatively affordable and uncrowded time to visit New England.

 Need additional inspiration to plan a spring visit?
 New England welcomes spring with lively events that celebrate the emergence of colorful blooms.
 Here's your guide to 10 fabulous flower festivals in New England and neighboring New York.

-Location: Franconia and surrounding towns, NH
+Location: Franconia and surrounding towns, NH (Compare Hotel Rates)

-Dates: June 1-15, 2013
+Dates: June 1-30, 2014

 Location: Hartford, CT

-Dates: April 6-28, 2013
+Dates: April 1-27, 2014

 During Daffodil Days at Rhode Island's Blithewold Mansion, you'll see more than 50,000 daffodils growing in gardens and along woodland paths.
 For an added treat, enjoy afternoon tea on select dates (reservations required) during the month-long event.
 For information, call 401-253-2707.

-Dates: April 27-28, 2013
+Dates: April 26-27, 2014

 With more than 600,000 daffodils in bloom, the annual Meriden Daffodil Festival can certainly be called Connecticut's most colorful event.
-In addition to fragrant fields of yellow and white daffodils, you'll also find continuous music on three stages, carnival rides, arts and crafts, food, fireworks and entertainment for children at this free festival.
+In addition to fragrant fields of yellow and white daffodils, you'll also find continuous music on two stages, carnival rides, arts and crafts, food, fireworks and entertainment for children at this free festival.
 For information, call 203-630-4259.

-Dates: April 26-28, 2013
+Dates: April 25-27, 2014

 Fields of buttery daffodils--more than 3 million of them--are a spectacle to behold each spring on the Massachusetts island of Nantucket.
 Weekend events include an antique car parade, a tailgate picnic and more.
 For information, call 508-228-1700.

-Location: Fairfield, CT
+Location: Fairfield, CT (Compare Hotel Rates)

-Dates: May 3-5, 2013
+Dates: May 2-4, 2014

-The Dogwood Festival has been a spring tradition at Greenfield Hill Congregational Church for 78 years.
+The Dogwood Festival has been a spring tradition at Greenfield Hill Congregational Church for 79 years.
 Thousands attend this event that celebrates the beauty of dogwood trees in bloom while also raising money and awareness for women and children in need.
-Traditionally held Mother's Day Weekend, the Dogwood Festival has been moved to the weekend prior for 2013.
+Traditionally held Mother's Day Weekend, the Dogwood Festival has been moved to the weekend prior for 2014.
 For information, call 203-259-5596.